Association of British Insurers: Structure

 According to the association, it has around 250 companies in membership, which between them provide 90% of domestic insurance services sold in the UK.
 ABI member companies account for almost 20% of investments in London's stock market.
 Its members are major tax contributors, paying £10.4 billion in the 2010 / 2011 tax year.
 The organisation is funded by members' subscriptions.

 Its offices are at One America Square, 17 Crosswall, City of London, EC3N 2LB.
 The ABI employed around 100 people in 2009.

 The association is a member of Insurance Europe.

 Function

 The ABI represents the collective interests of the UK's insurance industry.
-The association speaks out on issues of common interest, works to inform and participate in debates on public policy issues, and also acts as an advocate for high standards of customer service in the insurance industry.
+The association speaks out on issues of common interest, works to inform and participate in debates on public policy issues, and acts as an advocate for high standards of customer service in the insurance industry.